antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [11.10] Where appropriate, API responses **SHOULD** support pagination for managing large numbers of items

-Where a response involves returning a large number of resources, or other items pagination **SHOULD** be used to split these items into a number of 'chunks'.
-Only one chunk **SHOULD** be returned in a response, with additional requests used to request other 'chunks'.
+Where a response involves returning a large number of resources, pagination **SHOULD** be used to split these items into a number of "chunks".
+Only one chunk **SHOULD** be returned in a response, with additional requests used to request other chunks.

 The API **SHOULD** provide the mechanism for managing this process and communicating with the user using meta-data.
 This meta-data **SHOULD** include, where chunking has been used, which chunk is present and how to request other chunks.

-There are numerous implementations of pagination, most have similar features but expose these to the user in different ways.
+There are numerous implementations of pagination, most have similar features but expose these to the end user in different ways.
 Some use HTTP headers whilst others data structures within response bodies themselves.

 These guidelines don't make a preference as to which implementation **SHOULD** be used, and there is no fixed point where pagination needs to be used.
-However any solution **SHOULD** allow the user to determine the size of each 'chunk'.
+However any solution **SHOULD** allow the user to determine the size of each chunk.

-Pagination is often combined with sorting to return the most useful, as determined by the request, information first.
+Pagination is often combined with sorting to return the most useful information first.

 Sources: